 10. Shop at the St. Philips Farmers’ Market

-Get a real taste of the area’s local produce at the St. Philips Farmers’ Market, nestled at award-winning St. Philip’s Plaza near downtown Tucson.
+Get a true taste of the area’s local produce at the St. Philips Farmers’ Market, located at St. Philip’s Plaza near downtown Tucson.

-Serving the local community and visitors alike for over 20 years, here you can find more than 60 vendors offering fresh fruits and vegetables, flowers, soaps, cheese, jams, nuts, hand-roasted coffee, eggs, fresh salmon, grass-fed beef, arts & crafts, and more.
+Serving the local community and visitors alike for over 20 years, you can find more than 60 vendors offering fresh fruits and vegetables, flowers, soaps, cheese, jams, nuts, hand-roasted coffee, eggs, fresh salmon, grass-fed beef, arts and crafts, and more.

 Address: 4280 N. Campbell Avenue, Tucson, AZ 85718

-Fishing is the most popular activity here as the lake is stocked with catfish, white amur, trout, bass, sunfish, and carp, so you can certainly bet on your next great catch.
+Swimming and wading are prohibited at Kennedy Lake.
+Fishing is the most popular activity here as the lake is stocked with catfish, white amur, trout, bass, sunfish, and carp.

-Canoeing and boating are also available on the lake for those who prefer to take in stunning views from the water.
+Canoeing and boating are also available on the lake for those who prefer to take in the views from the water.

 Address: 3357 S La Cholla Blvd, Tucson, AZ 85713